OpenSees/OpenSeesDocumentation/source/developer/build.rst

          1. The install of the latest version of the base toolkit may fail due to issues installing Python.
 The error pops up right at the end.
 To overcome the problem, choose to install the selected components option and choose every package BUT Python.
          2. On windows order matters, the Intel compilers come after Visual Studio.
 If you reverse the order or if the install was not successfullm cmake when running below will give an error message about failing to find a fortran compiler.

+4. **MUMPS & conan**: MUMPS is a parallel solver used in OpenSees.
+Conan is a package build manager for C/C++ applications, that is used to install Tcl and HDF5.
+They are both installed via the command line, i.e. a DOS terminal.
-4. **MUMPS**: Mumps is one of the defaults solvers used in OpenSessMP and OpenSeesMP.
+   Mumps is one of the defaults solvers used in OpenSessMP and OpenSeesMP.
 Like OpenSees it  must be installed using **cmake**.
 Open a terminal window and type the following to set the intel env variables, download and then build the MUMPS library.

       .. code::